When Anthropic Ships Your Startup's Feature - Platform Risk and Thin AI Wrappers

 Building for Durability

 The safest position is building something that gets better with usage.
 Every session adds data.
-Every user interaction trains the system.
+Every user interaction reveals preferences.
 Every integration deepens the moat.
 The platform can ship a version-one competitor overnight, but it cannot replicate six months of accumulated user-specific context.

-This is why open source AI agents have an interesting advantage - the user owns the context, the customization, and the data.
-No platform can take that away.
+This is one reason open source AI agents have an interesting structural advantage: the user owns the context, the customization, and the data.
+The platform cannot take any of that away.
+You could switch the underlying model and keep everything that made the agent useful to you specifically.

 Fazm is an open source macOS AI agent.
 Open source on GitHub.